-To assess actual and potential risks of modern slavery in our supply chain, all suppliers are subject to a three-stage process used to identify any risks of modern slavery within their operations.
+To assess actual and potential risks of modern slavery in our supply chain, all new suppliers are subject to a three-stage process used to identify any risks of modern slavery within their operations.

 1. Desk-based due diligence research process into modern slavery risks

-Modelled on processes in the Ethical Trading Initiative Base Code (an internationally recognised code of labour practice), our Procurement team researches country-specific risks, sectoral/product-specific risks, and regulatory, socioeconomic and political factors affecting the supplier’s country or region.
+Modelled on processes in the Ethical Trading Initiative Base Code (an internationally recognised code of labour practice), our Procurement Team researches country-specific risks, sectoral/product-specific risks, and regulatory, socioeconomic and political factors affecting the supplier’s country or region.

-2. Supplier self-assessment questionnaire (SAQ)
+2. Supplier principles questionnaire

 3. Supplier visits: Modern Slavery Indicators checks

 Also modelled on the Ethical Trading Initiative Base Code, our Modern Slavery Indicators Checklist is a suite of 11 indicators that we use to assess the risk of modern slavery when visiting a supplier.